daisy/math-a11y/docs/ms-math/recommended_nvda_settings.md

 For the Equations in Microsoft Word , please use the following NVDA and MathCAT settings if possible.

-For NVDA to work with digital math content, it needs to have an add-on installed.
+For NVDA prior to 2026.1, to work with digital math content, it needs to have an add-on installed.
 The best add-on for speaking math and creating math braille codes in Nemeth or UEB is the MathCATAdd-on.
 The DAISY/Math-a11y group’s efforts are focused on evaluating how well the Microsoft Equations work in Word for